 What is the Fed Funds Rate?

 Commonly known as the Fed Funds Rate, the Federal Funds Rate is a short-term rate objective or Target Rate of the Federal Reserve Board.
-The actual Fed Funds Rate is the interest rate at which depository institutions lend balances at the Federal Reserve to other depository institutions overnight.
-The real rate changes daily but is usually close to the target rate desired by the Federal Reserve.
+Also known as the Intended Fed Funds Rate, it can be expressed as a specific rate or as a range of rates.
+The actual Fed Funds Rate, known as the Effective Fed Funds Rate, is the interest rate at which depository institutions actually lend balances at the Federal Reserve to other depository institutions overnight.
+The real rate changes daily but is usually close to the Target Rate or within the range desired by the Federal Reserve.
 Adjustments to the Federal Funds Target Rate are made by the Federal Open Market Committee (FOMC) usually at regularly scheduled meetings; but can also be adjusted at any time with an emergency meeting.
-The rates reported below are based upon the Fed Funds Target Rates on the first day of each respective month.
-The History of the Effective Fed Funds Rate (or Market Fed Funds Rate) can be found at http://www.moneycafe.com/personal-finance/fed-funds-rate-history/.
+The Fed Funds Rate reported in the chart is based upon the Fed Funds Rate on the first day of each respective month.

 Reasonable efforts are made to maintain accurate information.
 However, information could contain errors or inaccuracies and is presented without warranty.
 No liability is assumed for errors or omissions.